 The pediatric residency is a one-year ASHP-accredited specialty residency that allows the opportunity for the pediatric resident to strengthen his/her clinical skills by focusing on providing pharmaceutical care to pediatric patients.
-UCSF Benioff Children’s Hospital is a 183-bed children’s hospital and is part of UCSF Medical Center.
-The children’s hospital includes 58 neonatal ICU beds, 37 hematology/oncology/BMT beds, 28 general pediatric and surgical beds, 28 transitional care beds (transplant and cardiac step-down), 32 ICU beds, and 36 obstetrics and labor and delivery beds.
+UCSF Benioff Children’s Hospital is a 189-bed children’s hospital and is part of UCSF Medical Center.
+The children’s hospital includes 58 neonatal ICU beds, 37 hematology/oncology/BMT beds, 28 general pediatric and surgical beds, 28 transitional care beds (transplant and cardiac step-down), 38 ICU beds, and 42 obstetrics and labor and delivery beds.
 The primary emphasis of the program is to provide in-depth clinical experience in a variety of areas within pediatric and neonatal medicine.
 The pharmacy resident will be a core member of the interdisciplinary medical team during the acute care rotations and will participate in patient care rounds on a daily basis.
 There is also a significant teaching component associated with this residency program and the resident will earn a teaching certificate.
-The UCSF Medical Center is closely affiliated with the UCSF School of Pharmacy, and the resident will have the opportunity to teach Doctor of Pharmacy students in two courses in the School of Pharmacy.
-The resident will also precept Doctor of Pharmacy students during the last part of the residency.
+The UCSF Medical Center is closely affiliated with the UCSF School of Pharmacy, and the resident will have the opportunity to teach Doctor of Pharmacy students in two courses in the School of Pharmacy and precept Doctor of Pharmacy students throughout the year.

 - General Pediatrics (5-6 weeks)

 - Neonatal Intensive Care Nursery-ICN I (4 weeks)

 - Pediatric Intensive Care Unit-PICU I (4 weeks)